 Average Retirement Income

 When planning for retirement, you need a strategy to help support the life you envision.
 This strategy should take into account your retirement income needs and any goals you aim to pursue.
-Given the personalized nature of your needs and goals, is the average retirement income relevant to your planning?
+Given the personal nature of your needs and goals, is the “average” retirement income relevant to your planning?

 Some investors may look to the average retirement income as a goal for their retirement strategy.
-These average retirement income figures can vary based on the cost of living in specific regions, and may initially seem to be a useful piece of information during your retirement planning.
+These average retirement income figures can vary based on the cost of living in specific regions and may initially seem to be useful for retirement planning.

 A Useful Benchmark or Irrelevant?

-Instead of planning your retirement around a median or an average household income figure, it might be more prudent instead to start your planning process using your own current personal retirement savings and anticipated spending for your particular needs and goals.
-You likely vary in at least one way from a person of average retirement age, average retirement income, average social security benefits, etc.
+Instead of planning your retirement around a median or an average household income figure, it might be more prudent to start your planning process using your own current personal retirement savings and anticipated spending for your particular needs and goals.
+You likely vary in at least one way from a person of average retirement age, average retirement income, average Social Security retirement benefits, etc.

 See Our Investment Guides